-timetabling and monitoring of activities.
+Interventions) for vulnerable children. assessments for communication and language.
+Hillingdon and PALs programmes.
+Early Years Phase Leader will coordinate the timetabling and monitoring of activities. report to SLT. provision.
 Workshops for parents To provide regular parent workshops for: Phonics Promoting independence Number value Reading Research shows that parental engagement can enhance the progress of children.
 Our evidence indicates that some parents lack their own literacy skills Staff to have appropriate resources and time to plan and deliver workshops.
 CPD Officer and SLT to monitor the evaluations September 2018 £1189 cost for workshops for parents, guardians and carers.
-Total bu udgeted cost £28,262 iii) Other approach les Desired outcome Chosen action/approach What is the evidence and rationale for this choice?
+T otal budgeted cost £21,962 iii) Other approach Desired outcome Chosen action/approach What is the evidence and rationale for this choice?
 How will you ensure it is implemented?
 Staff lead When will you review implementation?
 Cost Improve PP attendance to improve progress Headteacher to have a regular meeting with Participation Officer to discuss PP attendance and focus on persistent absenteeism.
 Improved attendance leads to improved outcomes.
 Participation Officer is primarily placed to intervene in Attendance.
 Headteacher to have overview and work with school office staff to ensure procedures are in place to identified children early.
-Headteach er Ongoing £6120 cost of EWO buy in hours.
+Headteacher Ongoing £6120 cost of EWO buy in hours.
 Improve attendance to Booster and Intervention classes To book PP siblings into the After School Care Club (free for PP).
 Some PP families struggle to pick up children at 4.30pm (after booster clubs).
 So the school can support PP families by ensuring that all of their children can be picked up at the same time.
 Ongoing training for staff for awareness of facility to support PP families.
-Phase Leaders Ongoing £7680 cost of booster and intervention classes.
-Enhanced provision outside of curriculum time We organize free Easter and Summer Booster classes and subsidized Activity Programmes, targeting PP children to attend.
-Booster classes are 2/3 days of Literacy and Numeracy support.
-Activity programmes run for 2/3 weeks.
+Phase Leaders Ongoing £4800 cost of booster and intervention classes.
+Enhanced provision outside of curriculum time We organize a subsidised Activity Programmes, targeting PP children to attend.
+The activity programmes run for 2/3 weeks.
+We also provide free, fun After School Clubs ensuring accessibility for all.
 Children can be vulnerable during holiday times.
 Some lose their academic prowess and would benefit from small group teaching.
-In addition, the activity programmes provide stimulating activities, socializing children from all 3 primary schools from the Trust.
-The Marketing Officer and EHT devise the programmes and costings.
-The Trust monitors the participation of families and quality assures the staff and activities.Trust minibuses and drivers provide free transport between schools.
-EHT, HTs and AHTs August 2018 £80,750 cost for enhanced provision. £15,840 cost for ensuring equal access to school trips for PP. Wrap around care Train Post-16 students to Many PP children do not have Senior leaders provide SLT are September 2018 £4560 cost of wrap from 8am to 6pm support PP children with support for homework at home. ongoing training for Post- responsible around care, including homework and reading.
-Attendance at Breakfast Club, 16 students and daily for the day breakfast club and extra particularly, is high so this is an monitoring. to day safe curricular activities. ideal time for additional support. running of the out of hours activities.
+In addition, the activity programmes provide stimulating activities, The Marketing Officer and EHT devise the programmes and costings.
+The Trust monitors the participation of families and quality assures the staff and activities.Trust EHT, HTs and AHTs August 2018 £76,000 cost for enhanced provision. £9800 cost for ensuring equal access to school trips for PP.

+socializing children from all 3 minibuses and drivers primary schools from the provide free transport Trust. between schools.
+Wrap around care Train Post-16 students to support PP Many PP children do not Senior leaders provide SLT are September 2018 £11,400 cost of from 8am to 6pm children with homework and reading. have support for homework ongoing training for Post- responsible for wrap around at home.
+16 students and daily the day to day care, including Attendance at Breakfast monitoring. safe running of breakfast club Club, particularly, is high so the out of hours and extra this is an ideal time for activities. curricular additional support. activities.
 Total budgeted cost